Evolution of Human Languages: Global Lexicostatistical Database

 In 2011, the Global Lexicostatistical Database (GLD) was launched as part of the EHL project.
-The database makes use of the Unified Transcription System (UTS), designed specifically for the database.
+The database uses the Unified Transcription System (UTS), designed specifically for the database.

 110-word list

 The Global Lexicostatistical Database includes basic word lists of 110 items each for many of the world's languages.
 The 110-word list is a modified 100-item Swadesh list consisting of the original 100 Swadesh list items, in addition to the following 10 additional words from the Swadesh–Yakhontov list: